 When a deadline or notification date falls on a weekend, the date will be observed on the following business day.

 - American Fellowships are not open to previous recipients of any AAUW national fellowship or grant (not including branch or local awards or Community Action Grants).
-Members and officers of the AAUW Board of Directors are not eligible to apply for fellowships and grant awards.
-AAUW staff or volunteers with decision-making authority who wish to apply for an award must recuse themselves from the decision-making process.
+Members of the AAUW Board of Directors, committees, panels, task forces, and staff, including current interns, are not eligible to apply for AAUW’s fellowships and grants.
+A person holding a current award is eligible for election or appointment to boards, committees, panels, and task forces.

 - American Fellowship candidates must be U.S. citizens or permanent residents.

 - American Fellowships are open to women scholars in all fields of study.

 - The American Dissertation Fellowship must be used for the final year of writing the dissertation.
 Applicants must have completed all coursework, passed all preliminary exams, and had the dissertation research proposal or plan approved by November 1, 2019.
 The doctoral degree/dissertation must be completed between April 1 and June 30, 2021.
 Degree conferral must be between April 1 and September 15, 2021.

 - Dissertation Fellows are not required to study in the U.S.